tohtana/templates/templates/ray-train-deepspeed/README.md

 ```

-## 4. Checkpointing and Loading
+## 4. Checkpointing and loading

+Before we start working on a training loop, let's prepare functions for checkpointing and loading.

 Checkpointing is crucial for fault tolerance and resuming training.
-The `report_metrics_and_save_checkpoint` function saves the model's state using `ds_engine.save_checkpoint` into a temporary directory and then reports it to Ray Train along with performance metrics.
+The DeepSpeed Engine has `save_checkpoint` API to save a checkpoint.
+As the DeepSpeed engine has its state (model parameters and optimizer states) in a partitioned state, the API also saves the checkpoint as it is partitioned.

+After we make sure all the distributed processes joinining the training finish saving the checkpoint (we use `torch.distributed.barrier` for this purpose), we call `ray.train.report` to report the metrics and saved in a persistent storage.

  ```python
  def report_metrics_and_save_checkpoint(